-2.1.1 OA North was requested to submit proposals (Appendix 2), in line with the CCCHES brief (Appendix 1), which were subsequently approved by CCCHES.
-These were consistent with the relevant standards and procedures of the Institute of Field Archaeologists and English Heritage, and in line with PPG 16, and generally accepted best practice.
+2.1.1 OA North was requested to submit a project design (Appendix 2), in line with the CCCHES brief (Appendix 1), which was subsequently approved by CCCHES.
+The project design was consistent with the relevant standards and procedures of the Institute of Field Archaeologists and English Heritage, as generally accepted best practice, and in line with PPG 16 (DoE 1990).